yaggen/yaggen.github.io/_posts/2020-02-28-what-is-ads.markdown

 ![ADSpy SMB Example](https://jackhack.se/assets/images/ads_smb.jpg)

 This was a first for me - to find a use case simple enough to write my own small script around, so with that in mind together with everything i learned about ADS and hacking Windows machines i really enjoyed this box!

-Except a writeut of the boox soon enough!
+Except a writeup of the box soon enough.